-assemblies we aligned contigs against the reference genome.
+Figure 1 shows FRCurves for the three GAGE genomes (S. aureus Figure 1(a), R. spheroides Figure 3, and Hc14 Figure 1(c)) and for Assemblathon 1 entries (Figure 1(d)).
+For each of the analyzed assemblies we aligned contigs against the reference genome.
 To accomplish this task we employed the scripts available on GAGE website [11].
 Assembly statistics are reported in Tables 2, 3, 4, and 5.

-The four tables (Tables 2, 3, 4, and 5) report for each assembly/ assembler the number of contigs/scaffolds produced (Ctg), the NG50, the percentage of short (i.e., less than 200 bp) contigs (the percentage is computed with respect to the real genome length), the number of long (i.e., >5 bp) indels (Indels), and the number of Misjoins (as reported by GAGE and Assemblaton 1).
-Moreover, with access to dnadiff [8] we could identify regions of real misassemblies, thus enabling us to compute sensitivity and specificity of our features.
-Note that sensitivity is defined as the ratio between true positives (i.e., positions marked as mis-assembled by dnadiff and labelled by one or more features), and its sum with false negatives (i.e., positions marked as mis-assembled by dnadiff but not labelled by any feature).
-Specificity, in contrast, is the ratio between true negatives (i.e., positions not marked as mis-assembled by dnadiff and not labelled by any feature) and its sum with false positives (i.e., positions not marked as mis-assembled by dnadiff but labelled by one or more features).
-The first measure enables FRCurve to identify problematic areas, while the latter measure distinguishes non -problematic from problematic regions (e.g., if a feature marks all position in an assembly the sensitivity will be 1, however the specificity is likely to be close to 0).
+The four tables (Tables 2, 3, 4, and 5) report for each assembly/assembler the number of contigs/scaffolds produced (Ctg), the NG50, the percentage of short (i.e. less than 200 bp) contigs, the percentage of duplicated (Dupl) and compressed (Comp) regions in the assembly (all the percentages are computed with respect to the real genome length), the number of long (i.e., > 5 bp) indels (Indels), and the number of Misjoins (as reported by GAGE and Assemblaton 1).
+Moreover, with access to dnadiff [8] we could identify regions of real mis-assemblies, thus enabling us to compute sensitivity and specificity of our features.
+Note that sensitivity is defined as the ratio between true positives (i.e., positions marked as mis-assembled by dnadiff and labelled by one or more features), and its sum with false negatives (i.e., positions marked as mis-assembled by dnadiff and not labelled by any feature) and its sum with false positives (i.e., positions not marked as mis-assembled by dnadiff and not labelled by any feature) and its sum with false positives (i.e., positions not marked as mis-assembled by dnadiff but labelled by one or more features).
+The first measure enables FRCurve to identify problematic areas, while the latter measure distinguishes non-problematic from problematic regions (e.g., if a feature marks all position in an assembly the sensitivity will be 1, however the specificity is likely to be close to 0).